a6b8/backendshield/about/USER_FLOW.md

-# BackendShield User Flow Diagram
+# BackendShield Flow Diagrams

 ## Overview
-This diagram shows the complete user journey through the BackendShield credit-based payment system, from initial USDC payment to provider compensation.
+This document shows both user journey and server-side processes in the BackendShield credit-based payment system, from initial USDC payment to provider compensation.

 ## User Flow Diagram